clux/probes.hugo/content/post/2020-09-27-second-brain.md

 <!--shortcode fails on my hugo install..< tweet 1308030597688971265 >-->

 Individualism notwithstanding, some methods are more refined than others.
-For instance, this [article on sociologist Niklas Luhmann and his Zettelkasten system]( https://writingcooperative.com/zettelkasten-how-one-german-scholar-was-so-freakishly-productive-997e4e0ca125) talks about one refined system.
-Do at least skim that article for why that solution is so powerful.
+For instance, this [article on sociologist Niklas Luhmann and his Zettelkasten system]( https://writingcooperative.com/zettelkasten-how-one-german-scholar-was-so-freakishly-productive-997e4e0ca125) talks about one refined system. __Do at least skim__ that article for why that solution is so powerful.
 It brings up some very important data modelling problem inherent to note taking:

 - do we categorise notes by **folders**?
 - do we categorise notes by **tags**?
 - do we categorise notes by **links**?

-All these methods on their own cause data to get lost, but using all of them at the same time gives you a strong, self-reinforcing system.
+All these methods on their own cause data to get lost, but using all of them at the same time gives you a stronger, self-reinforcing system.
 If `Luhmann` could achieve this with a simple [slip box system of index cards](https://en.wikipedia.org/wiki/Zettelkasten#/media/File:Zettelkasten_(514941699).jpg), then making __your__ editor do it should be childs play.

 Though, why this system?
 Well, for one it's an organic extension of what you already are doing.
 You don't need to follow it entirely, but the benifits of links and connection notes are huge.
 From the principles listed in that article.
 Number 3 in particular: